wurmlab/genomicscourse/2017/practicals/reference_genome/assembly.md

 ## Set up directory hierarchy to work in

 All work must be done in `~/hpc`, which should be setup to mirror home directory of your HPC user.
 Run the following command to setup `~/hpc` correctly.
 Do note that this command must be run at the start of each practical session.
+If the command prompts you about authenticity of HPC login node, simply answer 'yes'.

     curl https://wurmlab.github.io/genomicscourse/2017/scripts/setup.sh | bash